Type 1 diabetes – how to control your blood sugar with fewer carbs

 Common questions and answers

-I HAVE TO eat carbohydrates regularly or I’ll suffer a blood sugar drop.
+I have to eat carbohydrates regularly or I’ll suffer a hypo.

-The question is: should you allow insulin to control your life, or would you be willing to adjust insulin doses to fit the life you lead?
-In the latter case an LCHF diet may work great, as it has for many type 1 diabetics who have tried it.
+The question is: Should you allow insulin to control your life, or would you be willing to adjust insulin doses to fit the life you lead?

-The problem with type 1 diabetes is exclusively a deficiency in insulin production, which makes it difficult to control blood sugar.
-High blood glucose levels over a long period of time is what then causes dreadful complications in the long run: heart disease, blindness, dialysis due to failing kidneys, amputations.
+Type 1 diabetes is exclusively a deficiency in insulin production, which makes it difficult to control blood glucose.
+High blood glucose levels over a long period of time causes complications such as heart disease, blindness, failing kidney failure and amputations.

-If you, with the help of a low-carbohydrate diet and adjusted insulin doses, normalize your blood sugar your body will work just as well as any healthy person’s.
-If you are able to maintain this the risk of long-term complications will likely be zero.
+If you normalize your blood glucose with the help of a low-carbohydrate diet and adjusted insulin doses, the risk of long-term complications will likely be reduced significantly.